zapier/zapier-platform-cli/README.md

 You can develop using any version of Node you'd like, but your code has to run on Node `v4.3.2`.
 You can accomplish this by developing on your preferred version and then transpiling with [Babel](https://babeljs.io/) (or similar).

 To ensure stability for our users, we also require that you run your tests on `v4.3.2` as well.
 If you don't have it available, we recommend using either [nvm](https://github.com/creationix/nvm#installation) or [n](https://github.com/tj/n#installation) to install `v4.3.2` and run the tests locally.
+On Windows you can use [nvm-windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) or [nodist](https://github.com/marcelklehr/nodist#installation).

 For NVM on Mac (via [homebrew](http://brew.sh/)):